 Digitalisation of Michelangelo's David

-This unique project involves a team of technicians and researchers from the university and industrial world, coordinated by Professor Grazia Tucci, bringing together various specialised skills.
+The project involves a team of technical experts and researchers from the world of academia and industry, coordinated by Professor Grazia Tucci in order to network the wide range of different specialist skills.

 CLICK HERE for all the details